Characterization of matrices with bounded Graver bases and depth parameters and applications to integer programming: Concluding remarks

 \section{Concluding remarks}

 We would like to conclude with addressing three natural questions related to the work presented in this paper.

-In Section~\ref{sec:complex}, we have given a structural characterization of matrices $A$ with $g_1(A)$ bounded as matrices that are equivalent to matrices with small dual tree-depth and small entry complexity.
-Unfortunately, a similar characterization of matrices $A$ with $g_{\infty}(A)$ bounded does not seem to be in our reach. \begin{problem} Find a structural characterization of matrices $A$ with $g_{\infty}(A)$ bounded. \end{problem} In view of Theorem~\ref{thm:boundg}, it may be tempting to think that such a characterization can involve matrices with bounded incidence tree-depth as if a matrix $A$ has bounded primal tree-depth or it has bounded dual tree-depth, then $g_{\infty}(A)$ is bounded.
+In Section~\ref{sec:complex}, we have given a structural characterization of matrices $A$ with $g_1(A)$ bounded by showing that $g_1(A)$ is bounded if and only if $A$ is row-equivalent to a matrix with small dual tree-depth and small entry complexity.
+Unfortunately, a similar (if and only if) characterization of matrices $A$ with $g_{\infty}(A)$ bounded does not seem to be in our reach. \begin{problem} Find a structural characterization of matrices $A$ with $g_{\infty}(A)$ bounded. \end{problem} In view of Theorem~\ref{thm:boundg}, it may be tempting to think that such a characterization can involve matrices with bounded incidence tree-depth as if a matrix $A$ has bounded primal tree-depth or it has bounded dual tree-depth, then $g_{\infty}(A)$ is bounded.
 However, the following matrix $A$ has incidence tree-depth equal to $4$ and yet $g_{\infty}(A)$ grows with the number $t$ of its columns; in particular, the vector $(t-1,1,1,\ldots,1)$ is an element of its Graver basis as it can be readily verified.
 We remark that a similar matrix was used by Eiben et al.~\cite{EibGKOPW20} in their NP-completeness argument.